scotws/265SXB-Guide/flash.md

 The chip erase operation takes around 70 mSec to complete.
 The controlling application should either perform a timed delay or poll the chip.

-Whenever the flash chip is performing an internal operation a read will return a value in which bit 7 is the inverse of the real value.
-During an erase this means a read will return $7F until the erase is finished.

 ## Sector Erase